yanakolajara/project-bird-sanctuary/README.md

 Create a bird sanctuary donation app that meets the user stories below.

-**The birds are in the array in `src/data/birds.js` and the bonus itesms are in `src/data/bonusItems.js`.
+**The birds are in the array in `src/data/birds.js` and the bonus items are in `src/data/bonusItems.js`.
 Import these and pass them to your components.
 Use these items and do not change any information in the array, or else the tests will fail.**

 The following demo has been styled for clarity.
 You do not need to style this app.